boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 The list **can** be mutated during the loop, but this is not recommended.
 Specifically, removing `pos` is safe, but pushing elements ahead of `pos` might result in an endless loop.

+_Note: this macro won't work with pointer tagging_

 -------------------------------------------------------------------------------

 ## Dynamic Arrays